Founded by the International Code Council (ICC), Building Safety Month (BSM) is celebrated by jurisdictions worldwide during the month of May.

 Building Safety Month is a public awareness campaign offered each year to help individuals, families and businesses understand what it takes to create and sustain safe and sustainable structures.
 The campaign reinforces the need for adoption of modern, model building codes, a strong and efficient system of code enforcement and a well-trained, professional workforce to maintain the system.

-This year's theme is Building Safety Month: Code Officials Keep You Safe.
-Each week of Building Safety Month spotlights a specific area of building safety:
+This year’s theme is BUILDING SAFETY: Maximizing Resilience, Minimizing Risks.
+Each week of Building Safety Month spotlights a specific area of building safety.

 History of Building Safety Month